I have a bone that sticks out on my hand. Is it a ganglion cyst?

 - Steroid injections into the boss

 - Surgery to remove the boss.
-This is a last option if other treatments have failed and it is causing problems or you’re in a lot of pain.
-It can take a while to recover from this (sometimes weeks or months).
+This is a last resort if other treatments have failed and it is causing problems or you’re in a lot of pain and it can take a while to recover - sometimes weeks or even months.

 Answered by the Health at Hand nurses